 I made a double pedestal sofa table out of bed legs, and now I've made a double column console table out of more bed parts.
 I love all repurposed furniture projects.

 Double Column Console Table

 I got these free headboard parts from my neighbor Rodney at the end of the year.
 I’ve used one of the headboards to make a What I Love Most About My Home sign/coatrack.
 I’ve really been struggling with what to do with the smaller columns or pedestals.
 There were two short ones and two very tall ones.
 I chose the shorter ones for this double pedestal table.

 I had gotten out one of the large column bed posts to make into a plant stand.
-But then I saw a table in a store and was inspired to make these columns into a table.
+A table I saw in a store inspired me to make these columns into a table.
 I’ll take you through the design process.

 I used two of the plywood pieces from my June Haul.
 I chose two that were the same size for the top and the bottom of the double column console table.
 The trick would be to hide the raw edges of the plywood.